 1) Make the first step – start where it’s best

 3) Then we know we’re ready to matter/be substantial enough to make a difference

 We do not get frustrated if things are moving slowly because we know life (and business) has to work in stages.
 We have to learn certain things by doing them and know that in the long-run our work and our clients’ end product WILL matter – very much.

-Here’s a recent example that illustrates this concept, from Elon Musk:
+Here’s an example that illustrates this concept, from Elon Musk in 2013:

-Speaking of the Model S, Musk says we’re now just three years away from a “mass market” Tesla electric car.
+Speaking of the Model S, Musk said we’re now just three years away from a “mass market” Tesla electric car

 Step one was making the Tesla Roadster, highest price, low volume. – MAKE

 Then step two Model S, high price, medium volume. – MASTER

 Then step three Model 3, low price, high volume. – MATTER (make a serious dent in our carbon footprint)